 To learn more about CHA’s Senior properties and eligibility requirements click here.

 Scattered Site Properties

-CHA’s Scattered Site properties consist of nearly 3,000 public housing units scattered individually or in small groups throughout Chicago’s 74 communities and diverse housing populations.
-Scattered site units offer a variety of housing options including homes in newer construction condominium buildings, single family detached homes, and within other fair market housing developments.
+CHA’s Scattered Site properties consist of nearly 2,800 public housing units scattered individually or in small groups throughout Chicago’s 77 communities and diverse housing populations.
+Scattered site units offer a variety of housing options including homes in newer construction condominium buildings, single family detached homes, and within market rate rental developments.

-To learn more about CHA's Scattered Site properties and eligible requirements, click here.
+To learn more about CHA's Scattered Site properties and eligibility requirements, click here.

 Mixed-income housing developments are comprised of housing with various levels of affordability, including market-rate and affordable housing within the same property.
 Mixed income properties contribute to the long term CHA goal of decentralizing public housing and providing more opportunities for public housing residents to transition to self-sufficiency.

 To learn more about CHA’s Mixed-Income properties and eligibility requirements click here.

 HOW TO APPLY

 All CHA public housing vacancies are leased to randomly selected applicants from CHA’s waitlist.